 3. Abatron WoodEpox Epoxy Wood Replacement Compound

 This Abatron WoodEpox Epoxy Wood Replacement Compound is also a temperature-resistant product that works best on exterior wood.
-One of the reasons why our experts chose this product as one of our top three best wood fillers for decks is its size.
-It is a two-part product, and each part has 32 ounces worth of wood filler, enough for a good while.
+One of the reasons I ranked this product among the top three best wood fillers for decks is its generous size.
+It’s a two-part product, and each part offers 32 ounces of wood filler, ensuring it lasts for a significant amount of time.

-This product is also very easy to mold, which makes it great for jagged corners and holes.
-It takes only about an hour to completely dry.
-However, while it can be painted and sanded to your satisfaction, it cannot be stained.
+I’ve found that this product is quite easy to shape, making it an excellent choice for filling in jagged corners and holes.
+It impressively dries completely in just about an hour.
+However, it’s worth noting that while it can be painted and sanded to meet your preferences, it doesn’t have the capacity to be stained.

 4. Elmer's Color Change Wood Filler

 This Elmer’s Color Change Wood Filler product comes in a tub.
-This product was chosen as one of our best wood fillers for decks because it is purple.
-This makes it impossible to miss, which is great if you live with other people and have to warn them about the wet filler.
+I selected this product as one of the best wood fillers for decks primarily because of its distinctive purple color.
+It’s impossible to overlook, which is invaluable if you live with others and need to alert them about the wet filler.

 It also helps to avoid missing a spot as you use the filler — the color changes as it dries and eventually blends with the wood.
 You can still paint or stain it if you want.
 The formula resists cracking and shrinking as it dries and is a non-toxic, solvent-free formula.